 Parallel to his songwriting and visual art career, M.E.
-Baird has lectured and held part-time teaching positions in art, design, performance and creative theories at various universities and art schools in New South Wales and Victoria.
+Baird has lectured and held part-time teaching positions in art, design and creative theories at various universities and art schools in New South Wales and Victoria.
 To be clear, M.E.
 Baird 's workshops are not short cuts for a career or step by step 'how-to' classes.
-He aims to share and engage you in techniques, processes, and theories that assist the participants to think at a deeper more creative level regardless of the art form or medium.
+He primarily aims to share and engage participants in techniques, processes, and theories that assist them to think at a deeper more creative level regardless of the art form or medium.

 WORKSHOPS AND THEIR CONTENT